What causes testicle itch? Seven possible causes

 - avoiding allergens

-Antifungal or antibiotic creams that treat jock itch and other bacterial or fungal infections are a typical over-the-counter treatment.
+Antifungal or antibiotic creams that treat jock itch and other bacterial or fungal infections are available for purchase online.
 A doctor may also give someone a prescription cream to help treat the infection.

 Special lotions and shampoo are prescribed to treat pubic lice.
 These medicated products contain ingredients that kill the lice and their eggs.

 Moisturizers and lubricants are used to treat itching and rashes caused from chafing.
-The products help both to prevent and treat a rash.
+The products help both to prevent and treat a rash and are available for purchase online.

 Medication may be prescribed to help reduce outbreaks of an STI.
 In the case of genital warts, a doctor may burn them off with liquid nitrogen.